vstxckr/CTF-Write-up/ROP/Static/ROP_Static.md

 - Its called ROP as the basic idea of the technique is to use the ret statement to change control flow of the program.
 We use a tool called ROPgadget for finding gadgets.
 Another tool used for the same is ropper

-- You can see this image to understand how does ROP work
+- You can see this example to understand how does ROP work

 ![img](/ROP/Static/assets/ROP.png)

-- To implement exceve("/bin/sh", 0, 0), we look up the syscall table of x86_32 bit
+- To implement exceve("/bin/sh", 0, 0), we look up the exceve in the syscall table of x86_32 bit

 ![img](/ROP/Static/assets/exceve_syscall.png)